pozirk/ANEAdMob/readme.md

 # News
 2022-03-29
-pozirk: I'm not using nor updating this ANE anymore.
-Have no idea, if it's still working.
+pozirk: I'm not using or updating this ANE anymore.
+Have no idea if it's still working.

 2020-08-03
 - Updated to the last version 19.3.0.<br />